OctopusDeploy/docs/docs/administration/high-availability/configure/octopus-with-active-directory.md

 ---
-title: Configure Octopus High-Availability with Active Directory
+title: Configure Octopus High Availability with Active Directory
-description: This section includes how to configure Octopus in High-Availability with Active Directory
+description: A step-by-step guide showing you how to configure Octopus in High-Availability using Active Directory.
 position: 30
 ---